 - submittal.
 Average Minor remodel/additions, site improvements (such as, but not limited to, solar panels, pool and spa additions), shall be reviewed as a Combined Hillside Committee Review. - III.
 Concept Plan Review Meeting: The Applicant, along with their architect and engineer shall submit a completed application and the required fees, to the Town Manager or designee, at the time they request a concept plan review meeting (pre-hillside meeting) with the Hillside Building Committee.
-All new single family residences and major remodel/additions require a Concept Plan Review Meeting.
+All new single-family residences and major remodel/additions require a Concept Plan Review Meeting.
 The purpose of this meeting is to discuss, review, and give suggestions and guidance to the Applicant regarding the proposed development including: the location of the building pad and accessory uses; how these relate to Significant Natural Features; the preservation of existing vegetation; Grading concepts and their adaptation to the natural hillside topography; and how the requirements pursuant to these hillside regulations and purpose statement will guide the proposed Development. - IV.
-Formal Hillside Committee Review Meeting: At this stage, in addition to those materials previously submitted, the Applicant shall submit all materials outlined in Section 2206 (II) to the Town Manager or designee.
+Formal Hillside Committee Review Meeting: At this stage, in addition to those materials previously submitted, the Applicant shall submit all materials outlined in Section 2206 (III) to the Town Manager or designee.
 The Hillside Building Committee shall then review the submittal for compliance with the goals, purposes, and specific criteria of this ordinance and either approve, approve with stipulations or changes, or deny the submittal.
-All new single family residences and major remodel/additions require a Formal Hillside Committee Review Meeting. - V. Safety Measures and Reviews.
+All new single-family residences and major remodel/additions require a Formal Hillside Committee Review Meeting. - V. Safety Measures and Reviews.
 The Town may require construction staging and safety plans to address unique topography, unstable rock formations, steep slopes, loose Fill, significant drainage ways and washes, narrow adjoining streets or limited access to Building Sites, high potential for erosion, and other conditions that create hazards to person or property in the vicinity of the Building Site.
-Construction safety plans are intended to reduce the negative impacts of construction activities on the surrounding neighborhood by mitigating noise, dust, traffic, and other safety standards.
+Construction safety plans are intended to reduce the negative impacts of construction activities on the surrounding neighborhood by mitigating potential civil engineering infrastructure failure, subsurface or hillside seismic refraction damage that may result in future landslides, falling boulders, subsurface or surface erosion, subsurface water erosion created by seismic cracks or fissures, noise, dust and any and all safety standards.
 The following construction staging plans and safety plans may be required by the Town: - Construction Site.
-The location of construction entrances/exits, the location of equipment staging, and the proper turning radius for construction vehicles. - Geological Reports & Seismic Refraction Surveys.
+The location of construction entrances/exits, the location of equipment staging, the proper turning radius for construction vehicles, and vehicle traffic and parking. - Geological Reports & Seismic Refraction Surveys.
 Indicate and evaluate the location of fractures or unstable rock and/or Fill.
 Identify the potential hazards of the fractured or unstable rock/Fill to surrounding properties and the proposed engineering design to stabilize the site and mitigate rock fall or debris. - Blasting.
 If blasting is proposed, all blasting requirements noted in Chapter 5 of the Town Code must be fulfilled.

 When deemed necessary, the Town may hire an outside firm to assist with or provide a safety review of an application.
-Any fees associated with the outside safety review are an additional application fee and must be paid by the applicant the Hillside Building Committee.
-Any variation from excavation and Grading requirements within the Town Code must be accompanied by a soils engineering report from a testing laboratory or geological engineer approved by the Town Engineer.
-No site preparation or construction shall commence until the Town has issued a Grading, demolition, or building permit.
+Any fees associated with the outside safety review are an additional application fee and must be paid by the applicant.